Skip to main content

 Supported platforms

-You can get an up-to-date list of platforms by using the nebius compute platform list command.
+You can run preemptible VMs on all VM platforms with GPUs.
+To get an up-to-date list of platforms, run the nebius compute platform list command.
 The platforms available for preemptible VMs are marked as allowed_for_preemptibles: true.
-For more information about the supported platforms and their regions, see Types of virtual machines and GPUs in Nebius AI Cloud.

 How to create a preemptible VM